sjindal2205/CustomerMuleApplication/README.md

 // This project contains CRUD operation for fetching, deleting, creating and updating employee from employee_table.
+(FileName - mysqlDatabase.xml)

 // Functionalties used in this project